Homelessness, especially youth homelessness, is a national priority.

 Funded by City of Boroondara and Committee for Echuca Moama, this research programme is aimed at developing our knowledge, but also better addressing, the issue of homelessness in Victoria.

 Studies conducted in these two regions demonstrate Monash University’s capacity to support Council authorities in dealing with issues of homelessness.
-By enhancing understanding of the size and complexity of the issue focus of Monash academics aim to promote a step change and producing ‘real world’ impact.
+By enhancing understanding of the size and complexity of the issue, Monash academics aim to promote a step change and produce ‘real world’ impact.

 Date of Award